DataBiosphere/toil/docs/running/running.rst

    The last option is a built-in Toil option where temporary files unique to a job are kept.

-To understand the details of what's going on inside, let's break it down piece by piece.
+To understand the details of what's going on inside.
 Let's start with the ``main()`` function.
 It looks like a lot of code, but don't worry, we'll break it down piece by piece.